Clayton Doley: Songwriter and producer

-As a songwriter Clayton has had his works recorded by The Whitlams, Jimmy Barnes, Mahalia Barnes, Jade MacRae, Ngaiire and Kara Grainger.
+As a songwriter Doley has had his works recorded by The Whitlams, Jimmy Barnes, Mahalia Barnes, Jade MacRae, Ngaiire and Kara Grainger.

 He has produced tracks for Jimmy Barnes' platinum selling Double Happiness album and Jade MacRae's ARIA award-winning self-titled debut.

 Doley is credited with writing string arrangements as well as co-producing Harry Manx's 2017 release Faith Lift.

+In 2023 he was credited with writing string arrangements for Ian Moss's new album.

 Session musician

 As a recording session musician Clayton is most often credited as playing the Hammond Organ and is sometimes listed as Clayton Dooley.
 He also performs on a wide variety of keyboard instruments and has been credited with playing piano, wurlitzer, rhodes, clavinet and mellotron.

-He has played on albums for artists such as Harry Manx, Joe Bonamassa, A Camp (Sweden), Eugene "Hideaway" Bridges (USA), Jimmy Barnes, Renee Geyer, Billy Thorpe, The Whitlams, The Rockmellons, Adam Brand, Kasey Chambers, Alex Lloyd, Troy Cassar-Daley, James Blundell, Adam Harvey, Ed Kuepper, Slim Dusty, Beccy Cole, Felicity Urquhart, Rick Price, Tina Harrod, Jackie Orszaczky, Mahalia Barnes, Jade Macrae, Kevin Borich, Starlite Campbell Band to name a few.
+He has played on albums for artists such as Harry Manx, A Camp Eugene "Hideaway" Bridges, Jimmy Barnes, The Whitlams, Troy Cassar-Daley, James Blundell, Jackie Orszaczky, Mahalia Barnes, Jade Macrae, Kevin Borich, and the Starlite Campbell Band.

-Clayton played keyboards for the Netflix original animated series Beat Bugs released in 2016.
+Doley played keyboards for the Netflix original animated series Beat Bugs released in 2016.
 IMDb lists him for all 26 episodes.

-Tours

-As a live session musician, Clayton has played for Steve Cropper and Donald "Duck" Dunn from Booker T and The MG's (USA), Larry Braggs and David Garibaldi from Tower of Power (USA), Joe Bonamassa (USA), The Divinyls, Nigel Kennedy (UK), Eugene "Hideaway" Bridges (USA), Harry Manx (Canada), Dan Aykroyd, Silverchair, Billy Thorpe, Jon Stevens, Vanessa Amorosi, Guy Sebastian, Jimmy Barnes, Ian Moss, Russell Morris, Renee Geyer, The Whitlams, Mica Paris (UK), Margie Evans (USA), Louisiana Red (USA), Mojo Buford (USA), Hubert Sumlin (USA), Guitar Shorty (USA), Jenny Morris, Mia Dyson, James Morrison, Don Burrows, Adam Brand, Deborah Conway, Marcia Hines, Deni Hines, Disco Montego.

-At 16 he joined Adelaide blues band Double Whammy and at 18 he joined Sydney band The Mighty Reapers, and has since started his own bands The Hands and Clayton Doley's Organ Donors.